RealFireAU/wireguardproxy/README.md

 2. Configure Terraform with your AWS credentials.

-3. Customize the Terraform variables in `variables.tf` according to your requirements, such as the AWS region, instance type, and port to forward.
+3. Customize the Terraform variables in `./terraform/variables.tf` according to your requirements, such as the AWS region, instance type, and port to forward.
 [TODO]

 4. Initialize Terraform: